 Not only do clinicians have more time to discuss a case, they will soon have another tool to provide them with specific treatment recommendations unique to a person’s own biology.

 “This spring, we will be able to use NAVIFY™ to incorporate data from FoundationOne, a genetic profiling tool that looks at mutations in different types of cancer,” Hammer said.
 “We will be able to see in real time genetic testing results of the cancer and will have access to treatment recommendations designed to work with a patient’s cancer unique molecular variations.
 It will really streamline how we approach cancer care and will give us the best options possible to beat cancer.”

 While the technology streamlines tumor boards across various specialties, providers are exploring ways to use NAVIFY™ to proactively improve the health of populations.
 They are looking forward to not only the immediate impact on patients, but also how the technology may evolve to help prevent people from developing certain cancers altogether.

-“When we have a better understanding of a cancer’s genetic mutations, we can develop treatments that will be the most effective with as few side effects as possible,” said Kevin Staveley-O’Carroll, MD, PhD, director of Ellis Fischel Cancer Center.
+“When we have a better understanding of a cancer’s genetic mutations, we can develop treatments that will be the most effective with as few side effects as possible,” said Kevin Staveley-O’Carroll, MD, PhD, surgical oncologist at Ellis Fischel Cancer Center.
 “Beyond just sequencing a patient’s cancer genes, we will one day soon be able to extend our approach and look at a person’s individual microbiome, or the bacteria in their gut.
 If we can understand how a patient’s specific bacteria interact with certain foods, we may be able to boost the body’s natural immune response to help target tumors.”